Skip to content

 Reference build ledger

-Every claustrum release tracks a specific reference claude-ssh daemon build, identified by git SHA (see Upstream tracking for how new builds are discovered and diffed).
-This page is the running history of those builds and what each one changed on the wire — so the reconciliation trail is recorded in one place instead of scattered across commit messages.
+Every claustrum release tracks one specific reference claude-ssh daemon build.
+A git SHA identifies the build.
+Upstream tracking describes how to find and diff a new build.
+This page is the running history of those builds.
+It records what each build changed on the wire.
+The reconciliation trail therefore stays in one place, and not in many commit messages.

 Builds

 Newest first.
-"Wire change" means a change to the JSON-RPC surface claustrum must match byte-for-byte; a pure rebuild with no wire change still gets a row (so a re-published SHA is distinguishable from a real release).
+A "wire change" is a change to the JSON-RPC surface that claustrum must match byte-for-byte.
+A pure rebuild with no wire change also gets a row.
+This lets a reader tell a re-published SHA from a real release.

 Reference SHA Built (UTC) Wire changes Reconciled in